 I ended up being identified as an ENFP (Extroverted-Intuitive-Feeling-Prospecting) and Etienne was described as an INTJ (Introverted-Intuitive-Thinking-Judging).
 To summarize, I’m a social person who places a lot of emphasis on my intuition and feelings, and I prefer keeping my options open in life.
 Basically, I’m a chatty, emotional, dreamer who has a hard time focusing haha. 🙂

 Anyway, serious thought-provoking nights like this one require some fuel.
-What better fuel than my newest cookie?
+What better fuel than my newest butterscotch mountain cookies?

-I’m not going to pretend that butterscotch chips have anything on a good old fashioned chocolate chip, but sometimes switching it up is SO worth it.
-Butterscotch chips add a sweet, buttery flavour to cookies, and combined with sliced almonds and coconut, the flavours completely compliment each other.
+The butterscotch chips add a sweet, buttery flavour to cookies, and combined with sliced almonds and coconut, the flavours completely compliment each other.
 The finishing touch is a little sesame seed bath to give the cookies a nutty crunch.
 I love cookies with a ton of different fillings!
 Every bite is a surprise.
 I guess that’s a tribute to my spontaneous personality?

 To prevent too much spreading, the prepared cookie dough needs to be chilled for at least an hour.
 Once chilled, the dough can be rolled into balls of about 1.5 tablespoons each, and then pressed into a bowl filled with sesame seeds.